Philliec459/Open-Source-Petrophysics/README.md

 We recently conducted a course using Colab, and it performed admirably.
 You can explore some of the Colab examples from that course on this [GitHub repository](https://github.com/Philliec459/Launchpad-for-STS-Processing-of-STELLA-Spectrometer-Landsat-and-PACE-Ocean-Data), where the notebooks can be launched directly from the README.md page.
 While Colab is a great tool, there are other options like Binder, Kaggle, SageMaker, and Docker that might be even better for certain use cases.

 The goal of the Open-Source-Petrophysics repository is to consolidate various petrophysical tools and scripts into a focused, well-documented resource.
 Initially, the repository will serve as a launchpad for tools designed with one or two specific objectives, making them easy for others to try out and build upon.
-Over time, we’ll also develop more comprehensive workflows, like those we have shared in the [Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-Study](https://github.com/Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St) repository.
+Over time, we’ll also develop more comprehensive workflows, like those we have shared in this [repository](https://github.com/Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St) repository.

 Here are some ideas for the tools we'll be developing: